 More than 35 groups from 24 cities in China are participating in the campaign.

 They are hopeful of success, as pressure from advocates and bad publicity have already persuaded authorities to cancel similar events elsewhere.
-Take action and then please donate to support our work.
+Please donate to support our work.